inspireui/mstore/wordpress/wp-content/plugins/woocommerce-gateway-paypal-powered-by-braintree/readme.txt

 7. Checkout with PayPal or credit / debit cards.

 == Changelog ==

+2020.03.10 - version 2.3.8
+ * Misc - Add support for WooCommerce 4.0

+= 2020.02.05 - version 2.3.7 =
+* Fix - Prevent error with payment fields shown in the Checkout page on WooCommerce 3.9 when the address fields are updated

+= 2020.01.05 - version 2.3.6 =
+* Misc - Add support for WooCommerce 3.9

+= 2019.12.12 - version 2.3.5 =
+* Fix - Fix redirect URL encoding when connecting via Braintree Auth

+= 2019.12.10 - version 2.3.4 =
+* Tweak - Display informative message when 3D Secure fails due to unsupported characters in the customer name

+= 2019.11.28 - version 2.3.3 =
+* Fix - Catch CardinalCommerce JS errors in unsupported browsers to prevent hung checkouts

+= 2019.10.21 - version 2.3.2 =
+* Misc - Add support for WooCommerce 3.8

+= 2019.10.16 - version 2.3.1 =
+* Fix - Prevent 3D Secure errors trying to purchase free trial subscriptions
+* Fix - Fix a bug with regular expressions being used in PHP 7.3+

 = 2019.10.03 - version 2.3.0 =
 * Feature - PayPal buy-now buttons can now be added to product pages